cygnet3/danawallet/README.md

-# Donation wallet
+# Dana wallet

-Donationwallet is a flutter app used for accepting bitcoin donations.
+Dana is a flutter app used for accepting bitcoin donations.
 It uses silent payments, a new static payments protocol, to receive donations while preserving on-chain privacy.

 ## Building for android